soIu/pyrex/README.md

 ```

 # Using for RapydScript/Transcrypt or even on pure JS/TS (without JSX)
 There's a RapydScript and Transcrypt version that our team use to develop React Native apps.
-Both uses babel plugins ([RapydScript](https://github.com/soIu/rapydscript-plugin)/[Transcrypt](https://github.com/soIu/transcrypt-plugin)) to load RapydScript code in a project that use babel as the loader.
+Both uses babel plugins ([RapydScript](https://github.com/soIu/rapydscript-plugin)/[Transcrypt](https://github.com/soIu/transcrypt-plugin)) to load Python code in a project that use babel as the loader.

 ```python
 React = require('react')